owengohh/personal-portfolio-project/README.md

-# personal-portfolio-project
 Owen's Personal Website

+Built on React, animated using Framer Motion